 How to Make Collard Greens in a Slow Cooker

-Last Updated on July 4, 2025 by Barbara
+Last Updated on February 17, 2026 by Barbara

 If you want to know How to Make real Southern Collard Greens, then you are in the right place.
-There is nothing more comforting than the smell of a pot of collard green simmering to perfection.
+There is nothing more comforting than the smell of a pot of collard greens simmering to perfection.
 Whether you cook stovetop or crockpot collard greens, this recipe will leave you satisfied.

 Slow Cooking Collard Greens is an easy way to make this classic soul food staple.
-Slow cooking allow the flavor of the tender collard greens, smoked ham hocks and other ingredients to meld perfectly.
+Slow cooking allows the flavor of the tender collard greens, smoked ham hocks and other ingredients to meld perfectly.
 Follow along with me as I show you how easy it is make a great tasting pot of greens.

 Slow Cooker Collard Greens